-Deliverable D5.2 is the first output of Task 5.2 and will be followed by further integration workstreams to be described in the deliverable D5.7.
-The latter will be focusing on documenting all currently missing integrations according to the diagrams prepared in this deliverable version.
-Any changes in sequence flow or architecture will be taken into consideration, if such occur during development.
-Concluding the work documented in D5.7, the framework integration will be deployed and evaluated within the testbed deployment and testing described and delivered in Task 5.3.
-Additionally, as a part of Deliverable D5.7, the validation of the integration development approach will be conducted, in order to continuously verify whether methodology modification towards Agile approach would be beneficial for the progress and level of cooperation within the consortium.
-It is foreseen that such an approach may be helpful in a detailed identification and tracking of the development dependencies between implementation tasks performed in ongoing work packages WP3, WP4, WP5.
+Deliverable D5.7 is the second output of Task 5.2.
+This document focussing documenting all missing integrations according to the diagrams prepared in previous version.
+Any changes in sequence flow or architecture have been be taken into consideration, if such occur during development.
+Next step, the framework integration will be deployed and evaluated within the testbed deployment and testing described and delivered in Task 5.3.